timmahrt/pysle/README.rst

 What can you do with this library?

 - look up the list of phones and syllables for canonical pronunciations of a word::

-    pysle.isletool.LexicalTool.lookup('cat')
+    isletool.LexicalTool('ISLEdict.txt').lookup('cat')

 - map an actual pronunciation to a dictionary pronunciation (can be used to automatically find speech errors)::

-    pysle.pronunciationtools.findClosestPronunciation(isleDict, 'cat', ['k', 'æ',])
+    pronunciationtools.findClosestPronunciation(isleDict, 'cat', ['k', 'æ',])

-- automatically syllabify a praat textgrid containing words and phones (e.g. force-aligned text) -- requires my
+- automatically syllabify a praat textgrid containing words and phones (e.g. force-aligned text) -- requires the
   `praatIO <https://github.com/timmahrt/praatIO>`_ library::

     pysle.syllabifyTextgrid(isleDict, praatioTextgrid, "words", "phones")

 - search for words based on pronunciation::

+    isletool.LexicalTool('ISLEdict.txt').search('dVV') # Any word containing a 'd' followed by two vowels

     e.g. Words that start with a sound, or have a sound word medially, or in stressed vowel position, etc.

     see /tests/dictionary_search.py

-Major revisions
+Version History
 ================

+Ver 2.0 (May 27, 2020)

+- cleaned up the api a little, including some functions that weren't usable

+- updated documentation and readme files.
+Added pdoc documentation

 Ver 1.5 (March 3, 2017)